ropensci/stplanr/cran-comments.md

-This version passes tests with the development version of dplyr.
+This version passes tests with the development version of dplyr and fixes an issue with html links.

 It also fixes an issue with winbuild.